Metadata4Wearables/Metadata4Wearables-Validator/README.md

 The schema files live in the [CDSIG-Schema repo](https://github.com/cdsig/CDSIG-Schema).
 Use the following workflow to test changes to those schema files in this web authoring tool:

+1. Install `@apidevtools/json-schema-ref-parser` using `npm install @apidevtools/json-schema-ref-parser`.

-1. Create a branch in the CDSIG-Schema repository, make your changes and push them to GitHub.
+2. Create a branch in the CDSIG-Schema repository, make your changes and push them to GitHub.
 Note that you might need to update any external `$ref` URLs so that they point to the schema files in your new branch.

-2. Create a branch in this repository.
+3. Create a branch in this repository.

-3. Run the `./scripts/update-schema` script and pass your CDSIG-Schema branch name as an argument (e.g. `./scripts/update-schema my-schema-branch-name`).
+4. Run the `./scripts/update-schema` script and pass your CDSIG-Schema branch name as an argument (e.g. `./scripts/update-schema my-schema-branch-name`).

-4. Check the schema changes work as expected in the development server at http://localhost:3000.
+5. Check the schema changes work as expected in the development server at http://localhost:3000.

-5. Once you're happy that everything is working as expected you can merge the changes in both repositories into main.
+6. Once you're happy that everything is working as expected you can merge the changes in both repositories into main.

 ### Project structure